BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 | Extended public key (xpub)           | Scan key      | Addresses cannot be deterministically derived   |
 | **Address-based model**           | **Contact-based model** | **More intuitive and familiar**  |

-With this model, users are able to selectively share actionable information with other parties as needed, resulting in improved security and privacy.
+With this model, users are able to selectively share relevant, actionable information with other parties as needed, resulting in improved security and privacy.
 - Static address: payment information for senders
 - Scan key: payment scanning information wallets & servers
 - Spend key: spending information for wallet owners